winitzki/scall/tutorial/programming_dhall.md

 ### Church-encoded data structures at type level

-Dhall's built-in type constructors  `List` and `Optional` only work with values of ordinary types.
+Dhall's built-in type constructors  `List` and `Optional` only work with values of ground types (that is, types of type `Type`).
 One can create a list of Booleans, such as `[ False, True ]`, or an `Optional` value storing a number, such as `Some 123`.
-But it is a type error to write `[ Bool, Natural ]` meaning a list of type symbols, or `Some Text` meaning an `Optional` value storing the `Text` type symbol.
+But it is a type error to write `[ Bool, Natural ]` meaning a list of type symbols, or `Some Text` (meaning an `Optional` value storing the `Text` type symbol).

-Such "type-level" data structures can be implemented via the Church encoding technique.
+Recursive "type-level" data structures can be implemented via the Church encoding technique.
+We use the same pattern as before, except that stored data items will now have type `Type`.

 TODO